 Roaring with Power: Experience the Thrill of the 1923 Kissel Gold Bug

-The Hausmann Kissel Collection is honored to possess TWO Kissel Gold Big Speedster cars.
+The Hausmann Kissel Collection is honored to possess TWO Kissel Gold Bug Speedster cars.
 This first highlighted vehicle is restored and has been equipped with the Kissel “Hollywood Option” package of nickeled bar bumpers, E & J headlamps, and spotlights, which were available thru the dealership for cars sold in Hollywood, California.
 This is because many silent movie personalities considered kissel Gold Bug cars as status symbols.

-This Hausmann Kissel Collection’s 1923 Kissel Gold Bug Speedster Model 6-45 stands as a testament to the exceptional craftsmanship displayed by the Kissel Motor Car company of Hartford, Wisconsin.
+This Hausmann Kissel Collection’s 1923 Kissel Gold Bug Speedster Model 6-45 stands as a testament to the exceptional craftsmanship displayed by the Kissel Motor Car Company of Hartford, Wisconsin.
 This fully restored original exemplifies the rare and stunning vehicles produced by Kissel during that era.

-Among the surviving of four complete 1923 Model 6-45 Speedsters, this 1923 Gold Bug exudes a captivating allure with its correct Kissel Chrome yellow hue.
+Among the surviving four complete 1923 Model 6-45 Speedsters, this 1923 Gold Bug exudes a captivating allure with its correct Kissel Chrome yellow hue.
 Originally sold in Hollywood, California, it boasts the coveted Kissel “Hollywood Option” package, which includes nickeled bar bumpers, an exhaust cutout, and E & J Headlamps.
 Additionally, it features the iconic Kissel “outrigger seats,” a distinctive characteristic employed during the early years of their Speedster production.
 Just imagine the thrill of cruising at 70 miles per hour on a gravel road while seated in one of these seats!